 We believe that hunting has no place in a civilized world, and we hope one day soon it will disappear for good.
 In the end, wild animals have enough challenges ahead – deforestation and loss of habitat – to make survival difficult.

 Wildlife watching, done in a sustainable way, is by far the best alternative if you want to observe directly the iconic species that live in the wilderness, in this case, in the Carpathians.
-As Romania still has large populations of large carnivores, watching even the biggest of them – the brown bear – is possible in a safe and non-intrusive manner.
+As Romania still has significant populations of large carnivores, watching even the biggest of them, the brown bear, is possible in a safe and non-intrusive manner.

 Photo source: Foundation Conservation Carpathia

 This is why we recommend the wildlife tours organized by the Foundation Conservation Carpathia in Fagaras Mountains.
-Profits are used to finance the organization’s conservation work and observation is done only for small groups with respect for the animals and environment.
+Profits are used to finance the organization’s conservation work and observation is done only for small groups with respect for the animals and the environment.

 If you enjoy horseback riding, then this will be one of your favorite things to do in Transylvania.
-It’s an authentic and responsible way of exploring the fascinating rural and nature landscapes of the region, traveling as locals did until one century ago.
+It’s an authentic and responsible way of exploring the fascinating rural and natural landscapes of the region, traveling as locals did until one century ago.

 Photo source: Equus Silvania

-There are several horseback riding retreats in Transylvania you can choose from, most of them also offering good accommodation and meals options.
+There are several horseback riding retreats in Transylvania you can choose from, most of them also offering good accommodation and meal options.
 To make your planning easier, we’ll go ahead and recommend Equus Silvania from Sinca Noua, a village less than 50 km from Brasov.
 You can choose what option suits you the best, whether you’re a beginner or an experienced rider who wants to go on a seven days long tour.